 Our firm assisted with:

-assisting the client in obtaining all required business licenses
+Assisting the client in obtaining all required business licences.

 Brand Licensing from the UK Business

-The value of this license was documented at $125,000, representing the commercial value of the brand and its use in the U.S. market.
+The value of this licence was documented at $125,000, representing the commercial value of the brand and its use in the U.S. market.

 Inventory Transfer to the U.S. Business